ym-2021/ym-2021.github.io/_pages/about.md

 - *2018 - 2019*, Master's Dissertation: Implementing Model United Nations into Curriculum for Excellence

 # 👩🏻‍🏫 Teaching Experience {#teaching-experience}
+- *2026 - now*, Tutor, School of Social and Political Science, UoE
+  - *Understanding Race and Colonialism*
 - *2023 - now*, Postgradutate Teaching Assistant, Edinburgh Futures Institute, UoE
   - Assisted in the delivery of PG courses in hybrid formats, including:
     - 2025-26: *Future of Learning Organisations; Future Governance; Narratives of Digital Capitalism; Coloniality of Data*